Spine and Spinal Cord Surgery

 For more than 20 years, the SPC has been operating its own spinal surgery unit.
 Since 2008, patients without spinal cord injuries have also been able to benefit from the expertise and skills we have acquired through our work with patients who have complex injuries.
 This relates to minimally invasive surgery, the very latest therapies for treating slipped discs and age-related degeneration of the spine, and other non-operative procedures.

-In 2008, together with Lucerne Cantonal Hospital (LUKS), we set up a new centre of expertise: the SWRZ (Swiss Spine and Spinal Cord Centre).
+In 2008, together with Lucerne Cantonal Hospital (LUKS), we set up a new centre of expertise: the Swiss Centre for Back and Spine.
 Based on the state-of-the-art medical knowledge gained here, we can provide diagnosis, treatment and rehabilitation of injuries and complaints of the spine and spinal cord in the following areas:

 - Spinal surgery

 - Shoulder and sports orthopaedics

 - Fractures of the cervical and lumbar spine

 - Fractures caused by osteoporosis in older people

 - Deformities (meningomyelocele)

 Neuro-orthopaedics is concerned with the effect of neurological disorders on the human musculoskeletal system.
 Within this field, a distinction is made between congenital and acquired disorders.